My Poetry Story

 this earthly soil…Long before my soul

-chose my body—She was the music.
+chose my body—She was music.

 She was reason,

-and truth.Before I took form,
+rhyme and truth.Before I took form,

 before I took flight,